straube/multiple-domain/README.md

 ## Changelog

+### 0.8.1

+* Fix: #23 Undefined index when using wp-cli.

 ### 0.8.0

 * Moved `MultipleDomain` class to its own file.
 * Fix: #14 Remove `filter_input` from plugin.
 * Attempt to fix #22.
 * Added `MULTPLE_DOMAIN_DOMAIN_LANG` constant for theme/plugin customization.
 Fixes #20.
-* Fix: #21 No 'Access-Control-Allow-Origin' header is present on the requested resource
+* Fix: #21 No 'Access-Control-Allow-Origin' header is present on the requested resource.

 ### 0.7.1